Nextiva / Blog / VoIP

 IVR acts as a virtual receptionist.
 It handles routine tasks and efficiently directs complex issues to appropriate human agents, streamlining customer service operations.
 Businesses can configure IVR rules based on factors like agent skills, call volume, or time periods.

 Industries like banking, healthcare, and customer support typically use an IVR for better accessibility and operational efficiency.
-These systems offer 24/7 availability, reduce wait times, and help businesses manage high call volumes effectively.
+These systems offer 24/7 availability, reduce wait times, and help businesses manage high call volume more effectively.

 YouTube Video